byjg/php-restserver/docs/mock-testing.md

         '/api/resource'
     );

-    // Examine the raw JSON returned by the Whoops handler
+    // Examine the raw JSON returned by the error handler
     $this->assertJsonStringEqualsJsonString('{"error": "Not Found"}', $result);
 }
 ```